-Here are some budget friendly birthday cake ideas even if you aren’t very skilled in the kitchen or with a piping bag.
+Here are some budget friendly easy birthday cakes for everyone, even if those of you who aren’t very skilled in the kitchen or with a piping bag.

 I love throwing birthday parties.
 Specifically, I love throwing my kids’ birthday parties, especially the preteen years.
 For each my kids, I always bake them a birthday cake.
 When they were old enough to voice an opinion, they would tell me what type of cake they wanted, theme and flavor, and I would gladly create what they requested.

 I hate store bought cakes.
 Specifically, I hate those bland, sugar flavored cakes you get at the grocery store with that horrible sugar blah frosting they put on top of it.
 Yes, I’m a cake snob.

 I don’t bake tasty, amazing cakes for the little kids.
 Their young taste buds really can’t tell the difference between good cake and bad.
 I bake for the parents who schlepped their kids to my party.
 And, I bake for me.
 I love a delicious cake.
 If I’m going to eat the carbs, then I’m going to make sure that those are some great-tasting carbs.